 Get your tickets early and familiarize yourself with the schedule

 Most of the festivals have different ticket prices.
 You should get an early bird ticket if you want to save yourself a chunk of money.
 Also, the ticket prices aggravate as the festival approaches.
 If the festival is being organized at a camping site, you must order your camping ticket too because if they sell out, get ready to be stuck offsite.
-Pre-book your reservations like the plane or car reservations.
+Pre-book your reservations like the plane/car reservations or enjoy premium experience as a VIP traveler member in fascinating events like Bregenz Festival.

 Every festival organization publishes the schedule beforehand on their site.
 Print out that schedule and highlight your must-see bands.
 But don’t be too rigid as your plans can easily be interrupted by occasional jam sessions, some great bands you’ve heard of, running late, etc.